SeaOfNodes/Simple/chapter04/README.md

 | Mul        | Data    | Multiply two values                | Two data nodes, values are multiplied, order not important       | Result of the multiply       |
 | Div        | Data    | Divide a value by another          | Two data nodes, values are divided, order matters                | Result of the division       |
 | UnaryMinus | Data    | Negate a value                     | One data node, value is negated                                  | Result of the unary minus    |

+## Projection Nodes

+We add projection nodes that are used to extract a specific tuple member from a multi-valued node.
+Each projection node contains an index of the field to extract from its input node.
+The type of the projection depends upon the type of the tuple member, and the projection delegates the type computation to the input node.

+The Projection nodes essentially allow the graph to "branch out" from a single node that has multiple outputs, enabling each of those outputs to be used separately in subsequent operations.

 ## Changes to Type System